ibexa/documentation-developer/docs/cookbook/sending_notifications.md

 ]);
 ```

-Of course, you can add the above template defined in `render()` method in one of your custom bundles.
-In this example we will use the `AppBundle`:
+You can add the template that is defined above in the `render()` method to one of your custom bundles.
+In this example use the `AppBundle`:

 ```
 {% extends '@EzPlatformAdminUi/notifications/notification_row.html.twig' %}